gromb57/ios-wwdc23__EmojiRangersSupportingLiveActivitiesInteractivityAndAnimations/README.md

 # Adding widgets to the Lock Screen and watch faces

-Discover how to create widgets for iOS and WatchOS.
+Discover how to create iPhone Lock Screen widgets and watchOS complications with WidgetKit.

 ## Overview